Iam-tomiwa/QuizQuest/readme.md

-# Quiz App
+# QuizQuest

-The Quiz App is a web application that allows users to test their knowledge by taking quizzes on various topics.
+QuizQuest is a web application that allows users to test their knowledge by taking quizzes on various topics.
 It provides an interactive and engaging experience for users to answer multiple-choice questions and receive instant feedback on their answers.

 ## Table of Contents